 Examples of Completing a Death Certificate

 In this example, the immediate cause of death is pulmonary edema.
-Anasarca and chronic renal failure are the intermediate cause of death are both related to systemic lupus erythematosus, the underlying cause of death.
+Anasarca and chronic renal failure are the intermediate cause of death are both related to systemic lupus erythematosus; the underlying cause of death.
 It is imperative that the death certificate is very specific.
 Edema has to specify the location: pulmonary edema.
 It is advisable to be as specific as possible when listing the cause of death.
-Abbreviation and acronyms are also best avoided.
+Abbreviations and acronyms are also best avoided.

 Death can occur as a result of an injury sustained in the hospital or outside the hospital setting.
-Death related to injury has no statute of limitation.
-A patient developed overwhelming sepsis secondary to an empyema and necrotizing pneumonia from a stab wound with a knife to the chest.
+Death related to injury has no statute of limitations.
+A patient developed overwhelming sepsis secondary to empyema and necrotizing pneumonia from a stab wound with a knife to the chest.
 Even though the immediate cause of death in this instance is overwhelming sepsis, the manner of death for medical-legal reasons is still homicide.

 Hip fracture from falls, especially in elderly, frail patients, is very common.
 The presence of hip fracture can predispose patients to sepsis and a thromboembolic event that can ultimately cause death.
 If as a sequela of a hip fracture from a fall, a patient later develops pulmonary embolism from prolonged immobilization, the manner of death in this instance will be an accident.

 Even if an injury is listed only in Part II of the death certificate, the non-natural cause, in this instance the accident prevails and is used as a determinant of the manner of death.
 The cause of death on a death certificate can be changed or amended, if needed, based on the specific circumstances related to the death.
-If death or demise occurs as result of injury or poisoning, non-natural causes are listed as the manner of death.
+If death or demise occurs as a result of injury or poisoning, non-natural causes are listed as the manner of death.